1Introduction

 • An “immigration status” can be “visitor,” “permanent resident,” “work permit holder,” “study permit holder,” etc.

-Most of the time, partners and spouses apply for their own Working Holiday permit and there are several options if their profile isn’t drawn (read Chapter 2 for more info).
-Young children usually enter Canada as “visitors” (you may need to apply for a visitor visa) and are allowed to stay until your Working Holiday permit expires.
-Older children may need a study permit, apply for it before going to Canada (for more info, read Chapter 3).
+Young children usually enter Canada as “visitors” (you may need to apply for a visitor visa) and are allowed to stay until your IEC permit expires.
+Older children may need a study permit, so apply for it before travelling to Canada (for more info, read Chapter 3).

 Pro tip to complete form IMM5707 – Family Information